Become a Speaking Fellow

 Students in their first or sophomore years are eligible to become Speaking Fellows.
 Applicants are encouraged to sign up for Speaking Fellows workshops and one-on-one sessions before applying to develop an appreciation for what Speaking Fellows do.

-Do I need a lot of public speaking experience or natural talent to be a Speaking Fellow?
 No, that’s not necessarily what we’re looking for.
 Speaking Fellows need to be great listeners who can adapt in the moment to meet the needs of students seeking help.
 At our core, we are peer educators who are passionate about public speaking.
 We work hard to improve our own public speaking skill-set, but that doesn’t mean we’re all naturals.